kmurph73/google_sheets/README.md

 )
 ```

-Or store them in an environment variable: `ENV['client_id']`
+Or store them in an environment variable, EG: `ENV['client_id']`

 This will prompt you to authorize the app in the browser.
 Once completed, you'll notice a `token.yaml` in your cwd.
-If you'd like the file to be placed elsewhere, there's a `token_path` parameter in `start_session`, EG:
+If you'd like the file to be placed elsewhere, there's a `token_path` parameter that you can pass into `start_session`, EG:

 ``` ruby
 session = GoogleSheets::Session.start_session(